lochanalmr/lemonhealth/readme.md

 2. BAI (Body Adiposity Index)
 3. WHR (Waist to Hip Ratio)
 4. MM (MultiMeasure)
+MultiMeasure function can be used to run all supported functions.

 ## prerequisites
 Python should be installed on the system. (download from python.org)